digitalsadhu/admittance/README.md

 Role based access control module for node.
 The interface is based off the Yii php framework's RBAC interface.
 The implementation is written in coffee script and is entirely original.

-This module is under heavy development at the moment and some several key features are not yet implemented... ehh hmm, persisting permissions for example...
-Anyway, don't use it yet.
+This module is under heavy development at the moment and well anyway, you probably shouldn't use it beyond testing it out yet.
 Do contribute though!
 Accepting pull requests!

 I wrote this module in coffeescript for the main reason of trying coffeescript out.
 I will most likely re-write a version in javascript at some point as well.